The best food markets in Venice - Citimarks

 Translated by Alexander Teixeira de Mattos in François-René de Chateaubriand, The Memoirs of François René Vicomte de Chateaubriand sometime Ambassador, Fremantle & Co, 1902

-It is early, and before going to Fusine, we will have the time to visit the Arsenal, not inside, since the entrance is now forbidden; what interests us more than seeing gun beams and ships under construction, is to admire the lions of Piraeus, trophies conquered by Morosini in the Peloponnesian War.
+It is early, and before heading to Fusine, we will have time to explore the Arsenal, albeit not from within, as the entrance is now prohibited.
+What captivates us more than the sight of gun beams and ships under construction is the opportunity to admire the lions of Piraeus, trophies acquired by Morosini in the Peloponnesian War.

-Trophies from a defeat, but still keeping their haughty and superb look, they bring to mind […] the ancient Minerva.
+Trophies of a defeat, yet retaining their haughty and superb appearance, they evoke memories of the ancient Minerva.

-This Arsenal with its immense tanks and covered construction sites -in which a galley was said to be built, rigged, equipped and launched to sea in one single day- reminded us -for its dismal abandonment- the Arsenal of Cartagena in Spain -so active in the time of the invincible Armada.
-It was from there that the fleets left to conquer Corfu, Zante, Cyprus, Athens, all these rich and beautiful islands of the Archipelago; at that time, Venice was still Venice, and the lion of Saint Mark, now mournful and defamed, had fingernails and teeth like the fiercest heraldic monsters.
+This Arsenal, with its vast reservoirs and covered construction sites—rumored to witness the building, rigging, equipping, and launching of a galley to sea all in a single day—brought to mind, through its desolate neglect, the Arsenal of Cartagena in Spain.
+Once bustling during the time of the invincible Armada, it was from there that fleets set forth to conquer Corfu, Zante, Cyprus, Athens, and all the rich and beautiful islands of the Archipelago.
+In those days, Venice still embodied its grandeur, and the lion of Saint Mark, now mournful and defamed, possessed claws and teeth akin to the most formidable heraldic monsters.

 Théophile Gautier